 This wizard provides two preconfigured steps to produce the outputs:

-- Construct stereo pairs from the image collection to compute the point cloud.
+- Constructing stereo pairs from the image collection to compute the point cloud.

-- Interpolate a raster at a user-defined resolution from the point cloud.
+- Interpolating a raster at a user-defined resolution from the point cloud.

 You can modify the default processing parameters, but you cannot remove a step.
-If you wish to omit or perform a specific step, you can use the Custom wizard.
+If you want to omit or perform a specific step, you can use the Custom wizard.

 Point Cloud Settings page